ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 You need to install the following:

-* [Terraform](https://www.terraform.io/downloads.html) - the platform is currently built using Terraform v0.11.x
+* [Terraform](https://www.terraform.io/downloads.html) - the platform is currently built using Terraform v0.12.0
-* [Python](www.python.org) - the platform needs at least Python 3.7.0
+* [Python](www.python.org) - the platform needs at least Python 3.7.X.
+If you have both Python 2 and Python 3 installed, ensure that the `python` command maps to Python 3.
 * [Pipenv](https://pypi.org/project/pipenv/)
 * [Docker](https://docs.docker.com/install/) - **you'll need to run Docker first so that the Docker CLI command works**
 * Amazon Web Services account and [AWS command line tools](https://aws.amazon.com/cli/)